 It always annoys me when people call a vegetarian shepherd’s pie a ‘shepherdless’ pie.
-It’s not like the meat equivalent has real shepherd’s in it, stupid.
-Anyway, admittedly I haven’t made this pie for a while, but the weather’s being a wet bum hole and I’m cold, so lets mash and eat some potatoes.
+It’s not like the meat equivalent has real shepherd’s in it.
+It’s stupid.
+Anyway, admittedly I haven’t made this pie for a while, but the weather’s being a wet bum-hole and I’m cold, so let’s mash and eat some potatoes.

 This pie is easy to make but a bit more time consuming than I remember, so avoid making it after a stressful day at the office, like I did.
 Best to make it on a Sunday and eat the leftovers for lunch the rest of the week.

 Oh and if you fancy watching a video of a cute owl getting stroked then click here.
 No reason, it’s just a bit lovely isn’t it.
-Enjoy!… Wish I had a pet owl.
+Enjoy!… I wish I had a pet owl.

 knob of butter

-5. Spoon your pie filling into a casserole dish and top generously with the mashed potato.
-Run a fork over the top of the mash to rough it up a bit and sprinkle with the remaining parmesan (optional).
-Season with salt and pepper.
+4. Spoon the pie filling into a casserole dish and top generously with the mashed potato.
+Run a fork over the top of the mash to rough it up a bit and season with salt and pepper.

-6. Cover the pie with foil and pop in the oven for 20 minutes.
+5. Cover loosely with foil and bake in the oven for 20 mins.
 Remove from the oven and put the grill on a medium to high heat.
-Take off the foil and grill the top of the pie for about 5 minutes to give the top a nice brown crunchy top.
+Remove the foil and grill the top of the pie for about 5 minutes to give the top a nice brown crunchy top (optional).

-7. Serve with steamed seasonal vegetables and gravy.
-YUM!
+6. Serve with steamed seasonal vegetables and gravy.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.